bumblefudge/ERCs/ERCS/erc-xxxx.md

 For each distinct, partioned connection within a [CAIP-25] connection, a kind of configuration object exists, specified in [CAIP-217], outlining the RPC methods (and notifications) authorized, the [chain-specified CAIP-10][CAIP-10] addresses authorized for that scope.
 Note that if identical configurations are specified for multiple chains, a "compact" expression is possible listing these in a top-level array of strings called `references` of a connection scoped to an entire namespace, rather than having multiple identical objects each scoped to a single chain.
+These configuration objects are rigidly typed and unknown properties should be considered unsafe and dropped.
+Free-form extensibility does exist, however, in the `scopedProperties` object, where configuration flags, intents, capability objects, etc can be passed; these are partitioned by connection, and any superfluous objects that do not correspond to an authorized connection should be dropped.

 #### Example CAIP-25 request